score-json/inc_nlohmann_json/TSF/trustable/assertions/TA-VALIDATION_CONTEXT.md

 **Checklist**

 - Is the selection of tests correct?
-  - **Answer**: The upstream nlohmann/json test suite plus the additional TSF-related tests cover the behaviours captured in the Expectations (JLEX-01, JLEX-02).
-However, they cannot cover all conceivable misbehaviours.
+  - **Answer**: The upstream nlohmann/json test suite plus the additional TSF-related tests cover the expected behaviours captured in the Expectations (JLEX-01, JLEX-02).
 - Are the tests executed enough times?
   - **Answer**: Yes, tests run on each pull request and push via the CI workflows (JLS-01) and additionally on a daily schedule in inc_nlohmann_json (JLS-22).
 - How confident are we that all test results are being captured?